micahogbeifun/bugtracker/README.md

 A bug tracker web-app that allows users to keep track of their coding projects.<br />
 Users can create accounts or Demo accounts. <br />
 The types of accounts allowed are 'Admin', 'Project Manager', 'Developer' and 'Submitter'.<br />
-Users can access / delete their notifications and set custom profile pictures.
+Users can access / delete their notifications and set custom profile pictures.<br />
-Tickets can have files / media attached to them as well as comments.
+Tickets can have files / media attached to them as well as comments.<br />
-Tickets have a history section of all relevent changed made to the ticket.
+Tickets have a history section of all relevent changed made to the ticket.<br />
-Projects are the projects at hand and tickets are the issues on the projects.
+Projects are the projects at hand and tickets are the issues on the projects.<br />
-An Admin account can create/delete projects, tickets on projects, assign roles to users, users to projects and has access to all projects and tickets in the database.
+An Admin account can create/delete projects, tickets on projects, assign roles to users, users to projects and has access to all projects and tickets in the database.<br />
-A Project manager can create / delete projects and has access to all projects and tickets in the database.
+A Project manager can create / delete projects and has access to all projects and tickets in the database.<br />
-A developer can be assigned to projects as a developer A submitter can create tickets on projects
+A developer can be assigned to projects as a developer<br />
+A submitter can create tickets on projects<br />
-All accounts can be assigned as 'users' on a project.
+All accounts can be assigned as 'users' on a project.<br />
-Notifications are tiggerred by user actions and made available to the users to keep users updated on the actions taken on tickets / projects they are associated with.
+Notifications are tiggerred by user actions and made available to the users to keep users updated on the actions taken on tickets / projects they are associated with.<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).